Where you choose to explore on your gap year says a lot about you...

 The traveller seen wearing neon body paint and constantly holding a bucket of booze will be the the type that treats every day as their last.
 They truly embrace Carpe Diem and spend their life throwing caution to the wind.

-Though seen by most of us as a party destination, like our traveller, Thailand has a hidden, calmer side, as shown by The Guardian's Guide to the Lesser-Known Thailand.
+Though seen by most of us as a party destination, like our traveller, Thailand has a hidden, calmer side full of natural beauty waiting to be discovered.

 In conclusion, our Thailand traveller is headstrong and at times stubborn, but they are always true to themselves and live the life they want to lead.